7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 For this article, there is a difference between typing fast and typing fast.
 Speedwriting is all about taking a blog post from start to finish.

 Generally, the better you plan a blog post, the faster you write it.
-This may seem counterproductive, but how often have you reached the midpoint to forget the main problem you were trying to solve or how you planned to solve it?
+This may seem counterproductive, but how often have you reached the midpoint of forgetting the main problem you were trying to solve or how you planned to solve it?

 Planning a bulleted post allows you to address potential problems before wasting too much time.
-Once you're done with the post frame, developing your bullet points is just a matter.
+Once you've completed the post frame, developing your bullet points is simple.

 7. Write what you know (or charge more)